Main navigation | Main content

 Looking for videos, audio, past events, and archives?
 Visit our Diversity Forum!

-This fall the College of Food, Agricultural and Natural Resource Sciences kicked off a new initiative that focuses on enhancing intercultural competence and the ability to effectively work across difference in all CFANS undergraduates.
-This multi-year initiative is currently focused on first-year students and will extend over time to be fully integrated into the CFANS undergraduate experience.
-Core components of the initiative include the completion of the Intercultural Development Inventory (IDI) by all CFANS first-year students, facilitation of sessions in orientation courses that focus on building cross cultural competency, awareness of the unequal impact of difference and employing multiple cultural perspectives.
-To support this effort, the college has created an online learning tutorial, met with all CFANS orientation classes and is working with faculty in various disciplines to integrate intercultural content into their courses.
-More information about this initiative will be available soon.
+In the fall of 2013, CFANS kicked off a new initiative that focuses on enhancing intercultural competence and the ability to effectively work across difference in all CFANS students.
+This multi-year initiative will extend over time to be fully integrated into the CFANS undergraduate experience.
+Core components of the initiative include the completion of the Intercultural Development Inventory (IDI) by CFANS student cohorts, integration of intercultural content into all for years of the curriculum in each major, intentional focus on building awareness of the unequal impact of difference, and employing multiple cultural perspectives.
+Click the Prezi below to learn more about this initiative.

 The CFANS Office for Diversity and Inclusion has partnered with International Student and Scholar Services and the Office for Diversity in Graduate Education to create a workshop which focuses on bridging cultural differences between faculty and graduate students of diverse and international backgrounds and creating an inclusive educational environment.
 The workshop utilizes clips from the video, Breaking Boundaries: Graduate Student Perspectives on Cultural and Ethnic Identity in the Academy, created by the Office for Equity and Diversity, and includes interactive activities and discussion.
-Please contact firstname.lastname@example.org for more information.
+Departments and units who are interested in initiating or continuing a conversation on this topic should contact Emily at firstname.lastname@example.org or 624-7953.

 The Office for Equity and Diversity (OED) and the Center for Teaching and Learning (CTL) in collaboration with the CFANS Office for Diversity and Inclusion invite faculty to engage in a hands-on, workshop where they can revise syllabi or specific segments of courses to include more consideration of diversity and make their courses more attractive to diverse students on our campus.
 These workshops are offered on an ongoing basis.
 Faculty will be notified of available sessions.